modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-2.md

 	- Introduction
 	- LED research in the early days
 	- Brief history of research on GaN-based materials and devices <br>
-		*Early attempts at development of GaN blue LED* <br>
+		*Early attempts at development of GaN Blue LED* <br>
 		*Reconsideration of growth technology* <br>
 	- Creation of GaN single crystal with excellent quality <br> *Development of low-temperature buffer layer technology in movpe<br> *Model for the growth mode<br>
-	- Discovery of p-type GaN and demonstration of p-n function BLUE/ UV LED
+	- Discovery of p-type GaN and demonstration of p-n function Blue/UV LED
 	- Conductivity control of n-type GaN and nitride alloys
-	- Brief history of nitride-based BLUE LEDs
+	- Brief history of nitride-based Blue LEDs
 	- Development of nitride-based LEDs and other devices
 	- Summary and future expectations